 Reason number 03.)
 The exist other alternatives.
 Russia can develop trade networks with economically strong East Asian countries.

-Russia’s history shapes its current energy policy
+1. Russia’s history shapes its current energy policy

-It is already foreseeable that due to China’s growing economic influence in East Asia, an ever larger share of fossil fuels will find buyers in the Chinese market, if only because of China’s increasing purchasing power.
-It has to be said that Russia has not made a good deal with the Chinese regarding the supply of natural gas to China for the next 30 years.
-In fact, the price the Russian energy companies have negotiated is well below Russia’s expectations, and it is already clear that the new Power of Siberia pipeline will not be so profitable for Russia and Russia will definitely have problems with significantly lower revenues from the export of natural gas to maintain its government spending.
-So for now, Europe remains the most important market for Russian oil and gas, but that will change in the long run.
-I went into more detail on Russia’s energy policy vis-à-vis Europe in another article.
+We foresee that due to China’s growing economic influence in East Asia, an ever larger share of fossil fuels will find buyers in the Chinese market, if only because of China’s increasing purchasing power.
+There are some indications that Russian energy producers have not made a good deal with the Chinese gas importers on the supply of natural gas to China for the next 30 years.
+There are some indications that the price negotiated by Russian energy companies is far below price expectations.
+This could affect other projects such as Power of Siberia.
+It is possible that the new Power of Siberia pipeline will not be as profitable for Russian energy producers and distributors.

 The Russian bear likes honey very much, let’s not sugarcoat it, but the Russian bear has much more oil, and is picky about who he does business with.